 What are the radiant emission patterns of ceramic emitters?

 Answer: The question often arises about the different shapes of ceramic heaters.
-Salamander ceramic heaters are manufactured with three basic emitter faces: convex as in the ESE, concave as in the FTE, HTE, and LTE, and flat as in the FFE, HFE and HSE.
+Ceramic heaters are manufactured with three basic emitter faces: convex as in the FTand HT and flat as in the FF, HF and HS.
 These different shapes create three different emission patterns.
 Radiant energy is emitted from all objects at different levels of intensity.
 This energy comes off all surfaces at true right angles.
 The convex shape gives off a "wide area" pattern which is desired in comfort heating or other applications that require dispersed heating.
 A concave surface will emit a "concentrated" pattern which is highly effective when zone heating is desired as well as radiant heating in general.
 The flat surface will produce a "uniform" pattern for even heating at a close proximity between the emitter and the material to be heated.
 Examples of this are sheets of plastic or curing of surfaces.
 When dealing with new applications the emission pattern needed is usually easily determined, but in retrofit applications elements should not simply be replaced without questioning whether there has been a change in application.
 See page 4 of our Technical Manual for more information.

 Can ceramic infrared heaters be used to heat metals?

 Answer: If you apply infrared radiation to a polished metal surface, almost all of the incident infrared radiation will be reflected from the metal surface.
 In this condition the metal will never come up to the temperature required.
 The only way to effectively heat metals using infrared radiation is to increase the emissivity of the metal surface.
 Painting the surface of the metal will increase its surface emissivity value to 90%.
 Now the paint will absorb 90% of the incident infrared radiation and will transfer this heat to the metal via conduction.

 What type of controls are required to control the temperature of the ceramic emitters?